-General and administrative expenses include personnel and related expenses for our executive, finance, legal, and human resources departments plus all indirect staff in the divisions not attributable to service delivery, sales and marketing, or product and technology.
+General and administrative expenses include personnel and related expenses for our executive, finance, legal, and human resources departments plus all indirect staff in the divisions not attributable to service delivery, sales and marketing, or product and technology and our globalization efforts.
 They also include professional fees, share-based compensation, settlement of legal obligations, lease termination expense, enterprise resource planning implementation costs, acquisition related costs, rent, utilities and maintenance related costs.
 Our general and administrative expenses exclude any allocation of depreciation and amortization.
+Our general and administrative expenses may fluctuate as a percentage of our total revenue from period to period partially due to the timing and extent of our general and administrative expenses.